Three Mile Island accident: Identification of released radioactive material

+Kemeny Commission

+Several state and federal government agencies mounted investigations into the crisis, the most prominent of which was the President's Commission on the Accident at Three Mile Island, created by U.S. President Jimmy Carter in April 1979.
+The commission consisted of a panel of 12 people, specifically chosen for their lack of strong pro- or anti-nuclear views, and headed by chairman John G. Kemeny, president of Dartmouth College.
+It was instructed to produce a final report within six months, and after public hearings, depositions, and document collection, released a completed study on October 31, 1979.

-According to the official figures, as compiled by the 1979 Kemeny Commission from Metropolitan Edison and NRC data, a maximum of 480 PBq of radioactive noble gases (primarily xenon) were released by the event.
-However, these noble gases were considered relatively harmless, and only 481–629 GBq of thyroid cancer-causing iodine-131 were released.
+According to the official figures, as compiled by the 1979 Kemeny Commission from Met Ed and NRC data, a maximum of 480 PBq of radioactive noble gases, primarily xenon, were released by the event.
+These noble gases were considered relatively harmless, and only 481–629 GBq of thyroid cancer-causing iodine-131 were released.
 Total releases according to these figures were a relatively small proportion of the estimated 370 EBq in the reactor.
 It was later found that about half the core had melted, and the cladding around 90% of the fuel rods had failed, with 5 ft of the core gone, and around 20 ST of uranium flowing to the bottom head of the pressure vessel, forming a mass of corium.
 The reactor vessel—the second level of containment after the cladding—maintained integrity and contained the damaged fuel with nearly all of the radioactive isotopes in the core.